bollwarm/ZHOUYI-ZhanBu/README.md

-## ZHOUYI-ZhanPu
+## ZHOUYI-ZhanBu

-ZHUYI::ZhanPu (周易占卜) - A util of ZHOUYI modules，divination to judge for the future using YI's Gua(卦) or tuan（彖）info!
+ZHUYI::ZhanBu (周易占卜) - A util of ZHOUYI modules，divination to judge for the future using YI's Gua(卦) or tuan（彖）info!

 ## SYNOPSIS

-      use ZHOUYI::ZhanPu;
+      use ZHOUYI::ZhanBu;

       my ( $gnum, $bgnum, $byao, $bgua ) = qigua();
       print  jiegua( $gnum, $bgnum, $byao, $bgua )